pammacdotnet/TypstPaper/paper.typ

 = Application of Typst for theoretical Physics <sec:theophys>
 Typst's robustness, powerful features and intuitive syntax make it an all-in-one tool to create texts with publication-quality figures.
 For instance, Penrose-Carter diagrams (PCd) are a way of sketching the entire spacetime of a given spacetime manifold in general relativity on a single, finite sheet of paper.
 By applying a _conformal_ transformation (one that preserves angles but adjusts distances), these diagrams bring infinity to a finite boundary while preserving the light cone structure, so that the global causal layout is immediately visible.
 PCd simplify the understanding of black holes, cosmological models, and other relativistic effects.
 In Typst, it is possible to create them using the #CeTZ package.
-For instance, the PCd associated to the Kruskal extension of the Schwarzschild spacetime is displayed in @fig:penrose-carter.
+For instance, the PCd associated to the Kruskal extension of the Schwarzschild spacetime is displayed in @fig:penrose-carter. #CeTZ combines precise mathematical typesetting with programmatic control over geometric constructions.
+Its declarative syntax ensures clear, scalable, and publication-ready diagrams without external graphics tools.

 #figure(
+  placement: none,
   include "./examples/penrose-carter_diagram.typ",
   caption: [Penrose-Carter diagram of the Schwarzschild manifold], )<fig:penrose-carter>